Κ-opioid receptor: Current neuroimaging evidence

 The task of elucidating the exact role of claustrum in mediating sensory information and conscioussness remains a topic of active debate.
 And findings on whether distruptions of claustral activity lead to the loss of consciousness are conflicting.

 Recent imaging studies have confirmed the suspected complexity and multi-regional character of specifically KOR-mediated alterations, and argued that the neural substrates involve cortico-thalamic integration and default mode network (DMN) disruption rather than claustrum-centric mechanism.
 Salvinorin A induces decreases in default mode network connectivity, specifically within the medial prefrontal cortex and posterior cingulate cortex and increased between-network connectivity with reduced dynamic connectivity stability.
 While both salvinorin A and psilocybin attenuate default mode network connectivity, their effects on thalamocortical networks differ; salvinorin A-induced thalamic modulation is independent of 5-HT_{2A} receptor activation.

 The thalamus, especially the centromedian, paraventricular, and centrolateral nucleus, expresses high KOR density and mediates cortical arousal, viscero-limbic integration, and relay of sensory and interoceptive information to cortical processing hierarchies.
 KOR activation within these thalamic nuclei reduces the relay of exteroceptive and interoceptive information to the cortex, producing the characteristic dissociation from external reality and loss of contact with self-representation and body schema.
 Salvinorin A induces prominent auditory phenomena and gating of audio-visual information at the perceptual threshold, coupled with unusual modifications of interoceptive awareness and body ownership that exhibit inverted-U-shaped dose-response relationship.
 Low to moderate doses enhance sensations and perceived body-safety, whereas high doses produce depersonalization, loss of body awareness, out-of-body experiences, and subjective feelings of existing in alternative spatial or dimensional realities, sometimes as objects or alternatively other living organisms.

 KOR activation also suppresses activity in sensory-integration regions, including parietal and temporal areas involved in body schema codification and multisensory binding, whilst simultaneously disrupting medial prefrontal cortex-mediated self-referential processing within the DMN.
 The claustrum is embedded within cortico-claustro-cortical loops that depend on maintained thalamic-cortical communication; consequently, thalamic KOR activation may disrupt claustral function indirectly through compromised afferent and efferent signaling rather than through direct local inhibition.
 Collectively, it is likely that KOR-mediated experiences of dimensionality alterations, synesthesia, and modified temporal perception represent emergent properties of disrupted hierarchical sensory integration at thalamic and cortical levels coupled with claustrum activity rather than direct consequences of that single region or modulation of its pathways.

 Heart

 In the cardiovascular system, KOR activation produces negative inotropic and lusitropic effects in cardiac tissue through pertussis toxin-sensitive G_{i/o} protein signaling.
 KOR activation during myocardial infarction reperfusion reduces infarct size through ERK1/2-dependent mechanisms, suggesting cardioprotective effects.
 In cardiomyopathic hearts, KOR-mediated cardiac depression is augmented through increased inhibition of cAMP accumulation and decreased amplitude of systolic Ca^{2+} transients.
 Ventricular arrhythmias resulting from administration of certain antagonists are attributed to the presence of KORs in the heart.
+Cardiomyopathic hamster hearts show augmented negative inotropic responses to KOR agonists in heart failure.